These Cherry Shortbread Cookies are simple to make and full of buttery flavor. Minimal ingredients and a no-fail cookie recipe.

 How easy are these?
 SO easy.
 Add them to your holiday cookie baking list along with my Peanut Butter Cookie Recipe and these adorable Christmas Wreath Cookies.

-- PREP: Preheat the oven to 325 degrees and line two baking sheets with parchment paper and set aside.
-Measure out the cherries and pat dry with a clean towel.
+- Prepare the Pan: Preheat the oven to 325°F and line two baking sheets with parchment paper.
+Pat the cherries dry with a towel.

-- BAKE: Bake the flattened cookies for 10 to 12 minutes, or until the cookies have slightly risen and the edges are pulling from the sides.
+- Bake: Bake for 10-12 minutes, until the cookies rise slightly and the edges pull away.

-- ENJOY: Serve the cookies straight from the oven or dip in chocolate for a fun finish!
+- Enjoy: Serve as is, or dip in chocolate for a fun finish!

 - Cookie Scoop: I LOVE my cookie scoop (affiliate).
 It gives you perfect cookies every single time.